Geospatial Information Authority of Japan: Japanese water height reference point

 The Japanese water height reference point (日本水準原点, Nihon Suijun Genten) is installed in a small building in front of the National Diet Building in Nagatacho Chiyoda, Tokyo.
 The building is called the Japanese water height reference point storehouse (日本水準原点庫, Nihon Suijun Genten Hyoko).
 Construction of the building started in August 1890 and it was completed on December 24, 1891.
 It serves as a reference point for elevations in Japan (vertical datum).
-The building cannot be entered, but there is a stone base with a description outside.
+The building cannot be entered, but there is a stele with a description for its history at the right.

 Elevations of Japan are determined with reference to the mean sea level of Tokyo Bay (elevation 0 m).
 This is called mean sea level of Tokyo Bay (東京湾平均海面, Tōkyō-wan heikin kaimen) or Tokyo Peil (TP for short, "Tokyo level"), where the word Peil comes from the Dutch language.
 The stone base monument of the datum has a crystal scale with a 0 which indicates 24.3900 m above the mean sea level of Tokyo Bay since October 21, 2011.